-This program is designed to provide students with comprehensive training in a variety of therapeutic massage techniques with specific emphasis on Tui Na massage therapy.
+This program is designed to provide students with a comprehensive training in a variety of therapeutic massage techniques with specific emphasis on TCMTui Na Massage.
 This program does not lead to certification from California Massage Therapy Council (CAMTC).
-An introduction to building a business and to opening a massage clinic or to becoming employed in the massage field is included.
+An introduction to building a business and to open a massage clinic or to become employed in the massage field is included.